Go to main content

 • Secure data transfers and hosting

-• Maintain a register of processing activities (RAT)
+• Maintain a record of processing activities (RPA)

 Risks and Penalties for Non-Compliance

-The CNIL can impose fines up to 4% of annual worldwide turnover or 20 million euros (whichever is higher) in case of serious GDPR violation.
+The CNIL can impose fines of up to 4% of annual global turnover or 20 million euros (the highest amount being retained) in case of serious violation of GDPR.
 For payroll data, the main risks are:

 • Transfer of data outside the EU without adequate safeguards

-Using a sovereign document management platform, hosted in Europe and GDPR-compliant, is a concrete response to these obligations.
-Our guide helps you identify the solution best suited to your HR context.
+Using a electronic signature platform that is sovereign, hosted in Europe and GDPR compliant, is a concrete answer to these obligations.
+Our comparison of electronic signature solutions helps you identify the solution best suited to your HR context.

 Cybersecurity and NIS2 Directive

-Since the entry into force of the NIS2 Directive (2022/2555/EU), transposed into French law in 2024, many companies are now subject to enhanced cybersecurity obligations.
-Payroll systems, which host critical data, fall within the scope of assets to protect.
-Minimum required measures include:
+Since the entry into force of the NIS2 directive (2022/2555/EU), transposed into French law in 2024, many companies are now subject to strengthened cybersecurity obligations.
+Payroll systems, which host critical data, fall within the scope of assets to be protected.
+Minimum measures required include:

 • Multi-factor authentication (MFA) for access to payroll systems